 ‘Back to school’ in February each year is an ordinarily high-risk time for children with asthma and returning to the classroom is a peak time for hospital presentations due to asthma flare-ups.
 This can cause children to experience additional illness and days off school.
 These flare-ups can be attributed to the increased spread of germs, and relaxed approach to asthma medication use over the summer holidays.

-“The same principals may apply now as students leave the home and see more of each other,” Ms Goldman said.
+“The same principles may apply now as students leave the home and see more of each other,” Ms Goldman said.

 The risks of asthma attacks from colds, viruses or the flu can be reduced with regular preventer use, and according to Asthma Australia, a good benchmark is only needing to use a reliever puffer no more than twice a week or not experiencing asthma symptoms at all.

 According to the Department of Health, optimal protection against influenza occurs within the first three to four months following vaccination, with peak season occurring from July to September.

 If people would like to learn more about their child’s asthma, they can speak with a Asthma Educator by phoning 1800 ASTHMA (1800278462) or visiting www.asthma.org.au.